-Whether presenting to colleagues at work or giving the keynote at a major conference, Microsoft PowerPoint and other slide presentations have become an absolutely essential way to share information.
+Whether presenting to colleagues at work or giving the keynote at a major conference, Microsoft PowerPoint, Google Slides and other slide presentations have become an absolutely essential way to share information.

-It’s easy to use, offers a great way to combine images, video, and text, and requires almost no training.
+They’re easy to use, offer a great way to combine images, video, and text, and require almost no training.

 So, why are so many presentations so BORING?